+Note.
+SOVC = Scale of …(ref); SCI-2 = Scale of …. n = 204.

 As Table 1 demonstrates, both SCI-2 and SOVC scores are relatively high (means of 3.85 and 3.62 respectively), with membership and knowledge sharing components receiving the highest ratings.
 These scores indicate strong identification with the community and recognition of its value in members' professional lives.

+Initial analysis revealed high levels of both community sense (SCI-2: M=3.85, SD=0.64) and virtual community sense (SOVC: M=3.62, SD=0.76), with membership and knowledge sharing components receiving the highest scores.
+Notably, the relationship between community influence and knowledge sharing showed a significant correlation (r=0.575, p<.001), as did the connection between community membership and mutual support (r=0.883, p<.001).
+These strong correlations suggest that the more women feel they belong to the community, the more likely they are to engage in knowledge sharing and receive social support, creating a self-reinforcing cycle of engagement and benefit.

 Further analysis of correlations between SCI-2 and SOVC components (shown in Table 2) reveals important relationships between different aspects of community experience.